sergiishevchenko/42webserv-solo/docs/STRUCTURES.md

 ```

 **Timeout Handling:**
-- The `last_activity_` field is used to track when the connection was last active
+- The `last_activity_` field is used to track when the connection was last active (for idle timeout)
+- The `request_start_time_` field tracks when a request started processing (for request timeout)
-- The Server class uses this to implement connection timeouts
+- The Server class uses both to implement connection and request timeouts
 - Call `updateActivity()` whenever data is sent or received on the connection
+- Call `startRequest()` when a new request begins parsing
+- Call `resetRequest()` when a request is completed

 ---